KxSystems/ldap/README.md

 or

 - Copy `kdbldap.so` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if kdb+ installed at `/usr/local/q`, place the shared library into `/usr/local/q/m64/`..
-- The q script to load the solace API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.
+- The q script to load the ldap API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.

 ## Building Interface From Source